Stigma and self-esteem in patients with bronchial asthma

 Authors

 Asthma is a debilitating chronic disease that renders individuals physically as well as mentally sick.
-The perception of stigmatization further leads to inappropriate control of asthma resulting in a bidirectional relationship.
-A prospective, cross-sectional study was conducted in a tertiary care centre of semi urban area of north India during 2021-2022.
-Three hundred cases of bronchial asthma and 50 healthy controls were enrolled.
+The perception of stigmatization further leads to inappropriate control of asthma, resulting in a bidirectional relationship.
+A prospective, cross-sectional study was conducted in a tertiary care center of a semi-urban area of north India during 2021-2022.
+A total of 300 cases of bronchial asthma and 50 healthy controls were enrolled.
 The asthma control test (ACT) was used to evaluate the control of asthma.
-Stigma and self-esteem were measured with the use of 28 item self-stigma scale, Rosenberg self-esteem scale, and stigma-related social problem scale (SPSS).
+Stigma and self-esteem were measured with the use of a 28-item self-stigma scale, the Rosenberg’s self-esteem scale, and the stigma-related social problem scale (SSPS).
 The impact of sociodemographic and clinical profiles on stigma and self-esteem was evaluated.
 Correlation of different scales with each other was done along with.
-The mean age of asthmatic patients was 47.41±15.507 years with 56% being females; 49.3% of patients were well controlled and 36.3% were partly controlled.
-Positive subscales of 28 item self-stigma scale, Rosenberg self-esteem scale and SSPS showed statistically significant differences between cases and controls (p<0.001).
-ACT significantly correlated with 28 item self-stigma scale, Rosenberg self-esteem scale and SSPS, and all three stigma and self-esteem scales correlated significantly with each other.
+The mean age of asthmatic patients was 47.41±15.507 years, with 56% of patients being females; 49.3% of patients were well-controlled, and 36.3% were partly controlled.
+Positive subscales of the 28-item self-stigma scale, Rosenberg’s self-esteem scale, and SSPS showed statistically significant differences between cases and controls (p<0.001).
+ACT significantly correlated with the 28-item self-stigma scale, Rosenberg’s self-esteem scale, and SSPS, and all three stigma and self-esteem scales correlated significantly with each other.
+Stigma and low self-esteem were found to be significantly higher in asthmatic patients than healthy controls.
+This needs to be addressed as a priority, as it can contribute to poor mental health and poor asthma outcomes.

 Dimensions